openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 A non-normative example of the Authorization Response would look the same as in the examples of other Credential formats in this Annex.

+The following requirements apply to the `nonce` and `aud` claims in the Key Binding JWT:

+- the `nonce` claim MUST be the value of `nonce` from the Authorization Request;
+- the `aud` claim MUST be the value of the Client Identifier;

+Note that for an unsigned Authorization Request over the DC API, the `client_id` parameter is not used.
+Instead, the effective Client Identifier is derived from the origin received from the platform, as described in (#dc_api_request).

 The `transaction_data_hashes` response parameter defined in (#transaction_data) MUST be included in the Key Binding JWT as a top level claim.
 This means that transaction data mechanism cannot be used with SD-JWT VCs without cryptographic key binding and, therefore, do not use KB JWT.

 The following is a non-normative example of the content of the `presentation_submission` parameter: